nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 Supported options:

 - `PARQUET_MULTITHREADED_READ` - Flag indicating whether the Parquet reader should run in multithreaded mode.
 This can improve performance by processing multiple columns in parallel (long, default: 0)
+- `USE_MMAP` - Flag indicating whether the Parquet file should be memory mapped in.
+This can improve performance on systems which support mmap (long, default: 0)

 ```q
 q)f1:.arrowkdb.fd.field[`int_field;.arrowkdb.dt.int64[]]